-During normal operation of the filter, dirty water enters through the inlet, travels down the center of the filter and is strained across the fine screen.
+Water then travels down the center of the filter and is strained across the fine screen.
 As water passes from inside the screen to outside, suspended particles are trapped on the fine screen and continue to buildup, eventually creating a drop in pressure at the outlet of the filter.